with partners Adolf Rosenberger and Anton Piech.

 WW2 being over, it would seem things would take a turn for the better for Porsche.
 They don’t.
 On Sunday, the 16th of December, 1945, Porsche, his son Ferry, and his son-in-law Dr. Anton Piëch, go to a meeting with French individuals in Baden-Baden, Germany.
 During this meeting, the three men are arrested by French authorities and taken to the allied prison there in Baden-Baden.
 They are charged with war crimes.
 The allegation: French people were used for slave labor in Porsche-related production facilities.
 Also suspect by the French is Porsche’s close working ties with Hitler and the Nazi regime.
 Porsche is indeed on record having been part of the SS.
 So too was Piech.
 In this regard, some accounts say Porsche was forced into this.
 Other accounts say he volunteered.
 Piech was known to be involved with a number of German parties that were not favored by the French.
 In any case, the three men are held without trial.
 For their release, French authorities want 1,500,000 francs (500,000 francs per person.)

 An accounting of this arrest & imprisonment has the men being pawns in an international automotive political scheme.
 What’s at stake is whether VW’s are, under some authority of Porsche, manufactured in France or not.
 Some want this VW business in France.
 Others, including some French automakers notably led by Jean-Pierre Peugeot, do not.
 A number of powerful French Cabinet members also do not like the idea—the opinions of these members are rumored to have been paid for.
 To sabotage the VW plan coming to France, the idea is supposedly simple: take the heads of the Porsche organization out of circulation.
-The VW plant in France does not happen as intended.
+The VW plant in France does not happen.
 Renault is noted to be using Porsche and Piech for consulting while the two are held captive.
-It is said that Porsche and Piech do so willingly.
-The truth may be something else and certainly genuinely private to each man no matter what is said.
+It is said that Porsche and Piech serve Renault willingly.
+The truth may be something else and certainly private to each man no matter what is publicly said.

 Ferdinand Porsche, his son Ferry Porsche, and Dr. Anton Piech’s imprisonment marks a turning point in Porsche history.
-Ferry shall now become the focal point... continue
+Ferry shall now become the focal point... click here to continue